mjhoffm2/ReactTrainingTutorial/Slack-Training-App-%2D-Tutorial-Overview.md

 The following entities are managed through a REST API and not through a socket.
  - Users
  - Channels (creating, searching, editing, etc)

+Direct messages between two proper are implemented as a private channel with no owner.
+It is created automatically when one of the two users sends a direct message to the other.
+If one of the two users leaves, then the next private message between them will start a new channel.

+Although a user may be connected to many channels at once, they will only use one socket connection per browser session.
+This socket will also be used for direct messaging.
+In this sense, a user will effectively connect/disconnect from all channels at the same time (come online/go offline).

 ## Entities